Is the Faculty of Party Wall Surveyors Disciplinary Panel fit for purpose?

 I did act in regard to the owner who appointed me and incorporated the sensible amendments David Turner sought.
 Therefore, did act impartially.

-I will elaborate more on this later… however I’m not aware of any a requirement within the Act to notify the adjoining owner’s surveyor of your actions under 10(6) or (7) after all it says..
+I will elaborate more on this later… however I’m not aware of any a requirement within the Act to notify the adjoining owner’s surveyor of any pending actions to be pursued under sub-sections 10(6) or (7) after all they both state..

 ‘….and anything so done by him shall be as effectual as if he had been an agreed surveyor.’